 - Most locations studied have a lot of unused parking, even during peak-use periods

 - Many locations don't have pricing policies that effectively balance parking demand across the neighborhood

 - There is a lack of coordination in pricing between on-street and off-street parking

-- Many parking requirements are not closely aligned with demand of the relevant local population
+- Many parking requirements are not closely aligned with demand of the local population

-- Employee programs that charge for parking are the most effective in reducing driving
+- Employee programs that charge for parking are most effective in reducing driving

 - Regional parking policies can support the Sustainable Communities Strategy as part of the state-mandated regional transportation plan, called Plan Bay Area